-I love getting my hands dirty, and I have a mentor when it comes to doing extensive research on Niche and Keywords.
+I love getting my hands dirty, and I have a mentor when it comes to doing extensive research on niches and Keywords.

 Top-notch and super strong, that’s necessary because if the foundation is not strong, then the building may collapse before the end of construction or a few years into its usage.

-The same way, niche, and keyword research are synonymous to the foundation of your blog, if you fail to get it right from the inception, you might as well stop trying to make it right along the way.
+In the same way, niche, and keyword research are synonymous with the foundation of your blog, if you fail to get it right from the inception, you might as well stop trying to make it right along the way.
 So scratch it and let’s move on.

 There are various ways to go about conducting proper keyword research.
 You can either make use of free tools or get a premium tool for your keyword research.